No facts without Judgment

-As mentioned, however, the pessimistic projections of Professor Niall Ferguson and others have proved unfounded, and recently the WHO’s Mike Ryan recently warned there is no guarantee that a vaccine will be found.
+As mentioned, however, the pessimistic projections of Professor Niall Ferguson and others have proved unfounded, and recently the WHO’s Mike Ryan warned there is no guarantee that a vaccine will ever be found.

 The balance between the damage caused by COVID-19 and that caused by lockdowns needs quantifying.
 Public debate, including on population immunity, informed by epidemiological data, is now urgent.

 Hearteningly, after a relatively heavy death toll in the spring, having avoided lockdown, Sweden’s case numbers have remained below the European average throughout September – lower even than its high-performing Scandinavian neighbour Norway.